Easy tips to help your diffuser run better and last longer. Check out how to clean a diffuser. Simple tips that only take a few minutes.

 Vinegar also helps to get rid of bad smells so if you have some essential oils that have set in your diffuser for a while it will help get rid of smells too!

 Add the cone or lid topper to your diffuser and let it run for about 5-8 minutes.
-The vinegar and water will get to work help loosening those hard water stains and oil residue.
+The vinegar and water will get to work to help loosen those hard water stains and oil residue.

 After about 8 minutes turn off the diffuser and remove the cone top.
 Most of the hard water should be loosening up.
 If it isn't you can let it run for another 5-10 minutes.